 a bit about me:

-I am certified to teach Elementary School in Rhode Island.
-With experience working at the elementary level (in a Self-Contained Autism classroom), as well as in activities outside of the traditional classroom, I have a diverse background with much to offer.
+I am certified to teach Elementary School in Rhode Island with an additional ESL certification.
+With experience working at the elementary level (in a Self-Contained Autism classroom and 4th Grade Integrated ESL), as well as in activities outside of the traditional classroom, I have a diverse background with much to offer.

 My career prior to 2019 had consisted of a variety of marketing experience.
 I decided to take this journey to become a teacher four years ago, because I wanted to make a change.
 I wanted to make a change in my life and that of my family, but more importantly, I wanted to make a change in young student’s lives.